suconner/suconner.github.io/_posts/2014-04-22-auto-interrogation-pt2.markdown

 pt 2 Vagrant + The Vagrant Pentester setup
 </p>
 <br>
 Concisely, Vagrant acts a virtualization management tool that allows you to create, configure, destroy and rebuild virtual machines in minutes.
-At its core are Vagrantfiles which are written in Ruby and handle the configuration of the machine with the help of provisioners of which could be Puppet, Chef, Docker, Salt or Bash.
+At its core are Vagrantfiles which are syntactically Ruby and handle the configuration of the machine with the help of provisioners of which could be Puppet, Chef, Docker, Salt or Bash.
 <br>

 Please read up on Vagrant here: <i class="fa fa-long-arrow-right"></i><a href="http://www.vagrantup.com/"> http://www.vagrantup.com/</a>